 But if you want to make sure you’re on to your game, you can watch this short YouTube video to learn what it takes to care for soft corals for beginners:

 And if you want to dive deeper into the world of keeping corals and fish in a reef tank, there are a few places you should go next to dive deeper:

 - Setting up a new reef tank

 - Want to know which books to add to your library?
 Check out the Reef aquarium book series

 There are lots of great coral options you could add to your tank, you don’t have to limit your choices to these 5 beginner corals.
 You may also be interested in:

 What has your experience been with these corals?

-Please leave a comment below about your experiences with the corals listed above or share a species you think is a bulletproof soft coral
+Please leave a comment below about your experiences with the corals listed above, or share a species you think would make the perfect soft coral for beginners!